 A project is likely to be low complexity if all the following conditions apply:

-- Users don’t need to change the way they use CockroachDB as a result.
+- Users do not need to change the way they use CockroachDB as a result.

-- Other CockroachDB contributors don’t need to change the way they work as a result.
+- Other CockroachDB contributors do not need to change the way they work as a result.

 - The architecture of the software or the project doesn’t change in a way that’s visible to more than a handful of developers.